 Our relationships with animals and the natural world possess great healing potential when intentionally addressed.
-The animals and human health (AHH) professional development certificate focuses on human-animal interactions, activities, and learning, which require that those delivering interventions have the expertise necessary to attend to the needs of the people and the animals involved.
+The Animals and Human Health (AHH) professional development certificate focuses on human-animal interactions, activities, and learning, which require that those delivering interventions and services have the expertise necessary to attend to the needs of the people and the animals involved.

-You’ll develop skill and expertise regarding the practical applications of human-animal interactions and understand how the effects of these methods can be demonstrated across age, race, gender, sexual orientation, socioeconomic status and life condition.
-You will also learn how these interactions can be incorporated in practice by a range of professionals and how to create and implement high-quality, human-animal-environment interaction programs.
+Throughout this program, you will develop skill and expertise regarding the practical applications of human-animal interactions and understand how the effects of these methods can be demonstrated across human service settings with various populations.
+You will also learn how these interactions can be incorporated in practice by a range of professionals and how to create and implement high-quality, human-animal-environment interaction programs with a critical emphasis on ethics and animal well-being.

 Therapy rat and human hand

-Professional, human-animal interactions demonstrate how the human-animal bond can create lasting social, emotional, cognitive, physical, spiritual and psychological changes.
+The Animals and Human Health program provides education and skill development in the growing field of human-animal interactions (HAI) with a strong emphasis on ethics and animal well-being.
+Professional HAIs demonstrate how the human-animal bond can create lasting social, emotional, cognitive, physical, spiritual, and psychological changes.
 Therapy, activities, and learning integrating animals are found in many settings.
 For example:

 Woman with therapy dog and man in wheelchair